curds01/MengeUtils/docs/roadmap_builder.md

 ![Smoothing the navigaiton field](images/roadmap_builder/field_4_smoothing.png)<br>
 **Figure 9: The navigation mesh in the smoothing mode.**

-**WARNING: This appears to be buggy in its current state!
-Do not use!**

 Enter the field-smoothing modet by hitting the `3` key.
 The text `Brush smooth` will appear in the bottom-left corner and the cursor will change two be two concentric circles (a white and blue circle).